 College tuition inflation since 1980 has been rising.
 In fact, widely cited statistics have consistently shown college tuition rising faster than inflation.

 It’s no secret: College tuition is on the rise, and it has been for years.
-According to the most recent data from the National Center for Education Statistics, during the 2018-2019 academic year, tuition, fees, room, and board costs at undergraduate institutions were:
+According to the most recent data from the National Center for Education Statistics, during the 2021-2022 academic year, tuition and fees costs at undergraduate institutions were:

 Between 2008-2009 and 2018-2019, costs rose 28% at public institutions and 19% at private nonprofit institutions.
 However, the costs for private for-profit institutions have reduced 6% in 2018-2019 compared to 2008-2009.